YINI-lang/YINI-spec/YINI-Specification.md

     ```yini
     items = ["a", "b", "c"]
     ```
-      * A bracketed list line must not begin with a comma.
+      * A bracketed list line MUST not begin with a comma.
       * A trailing comma in `[ ]` is ignored.
   - **(b) Unbracketed multiline:**
     ```yini